 To enable the students to compare end the transition of Europe from medieval to modern times and its impact on the world.
 To provide accurate knowledge of the most significant events and personalities of the period under study and encourage understanding of the making of the modern world.

 SYBA History- Paper- III Ancient India from Earliest Times to 1000 A.D.
-SEMESTER-III the period under study and appreciate the rich cultural heritage in India
+SEMESTER-III

 To acquaint the students with different sources of Ancient Indian History.